JeanMusenga/CPArchPSLinker/README.md

 ## Requirements

+The project dependencies are listed in requirements.txt.

-To install all dependencies, run:
+To install all required packages, run:

 ```bash
 pip install -r requirements.txt